carlospuenteg/Photomosaic-Creator/README.md

 ## How it works

 1. Creates the needed folders
+2. If `num_images` is specified, the function `get_best_for_main` will be called and the images obtained with it will be used to create the photomosaic.
-2. Obtains the average value of each primary color of each image in the selected folder by reducing the size of each image to 1 pixel
+3. Obtains the average value of each primary color of each image in the selected folder by reducing the size of each image to 1 pixel
-3. Creates an array with all the numpy arrays of the images in the folder, resized to the desired size and converted from BGR to RGB
+4. Creates an array with all the numpy arrays of the images in the folder, resized to the desired size and converted from BGR to RGB
-4. Creates a numpy array from the selected main image in the `main-images` folder
+5. Creates a numpy array from the selected main image in the `main-images` folder
-5. Creates the photomosaic by replacing each pixel of the main image with the images with the closest average color
+6. Creates the photomosaic by replacing each pixel of the main image with the images with the closest average color
-6. Saves the photomosaic in the `output` folder
+7. Saves the photomosaic in the `output` folder

 ### Main function (create_img())